top of page

 Only a boy named David; only a rippling brook; only a boy named David, but five little stones he took!

-Jesus Christ, the Son of David and the Word made flesh, is the Stone the builders rejected (Psalm 118:22; Matthew 21:42).
-Yet the wise man will stake his entire life upon this Cornerstone, even when he seems out of place (Matthew 7:24-27).
+Jesus Christ, the Son of David and the Word made flesh, who quotes from the Psalms more than from any other book of the Old Testament, is Himself the Stone the builders rejected (Psalm 118:22; Matthew 21:42).
+But not by the wise man will Christ be set aside.
+The wise man will stake his entire life upon this Cornerstone, even when he builds alone or seems out of place (Matthew 7:24-27).
 With Edward Everett Hale, he can say, "I am only one.
 But still, I am one.
 I cannot do everything, but still I can do something.
 And because I cannot do everything, I will not refuse to do the something that I can do."
 He knows that he must not only hear "these sayings of mine"; he must do them.
-And when his nation once framed by Judaic law rules Bible-reading in the schools unconstitutional (1963, https://www.oyez.org/cases/1962/142), he considers himself born for such a time as this.
-He stands against the seat of the scornful, as did Justice Potter Stewart in this 8-1 ruling in Abington v.
-Schempp.
-Beyond mere dissent, he insists upon a return to Scripture, knowing his beloved nation errs, "not knowing the scriptures, nor the power of God" (Matthew 22:29).
-Tragically, it is not only our schools but our churches that have long abandoned fidelity to Scripture, and even those that pay tribute to God's Word in a vague and general way often do little to obey it in daily life.
-But David loved God's Word, and not merely as his weapon in a crisis.
-It was the strum of his lyre, the oxygen in his lungs, the light of his eyes, and the thoughts of his heart.
+And when his nation once framed by Judaic law rules Bible reading--his life's foundation--unconstitutional in the nation's system of public education (1963, Abington v.
+Schempp), he considers himself born for such a time as this.
+He stands against the seat of the scornful, as Justice Potter Stewart did in this 8-1 ruling, when he equated this outcome with the "establishment of a religion of secularism."

 God's Word must first be our delight if it would ever be useful in our lives.
 Psalm 1:2 introduces this delight, and this theme continues in David's Psalm 19:8, in which he mentions the statutes of the Lord as rejoicing the heart.
 He continues to say that the judgments of the Lord are more to be desired than gold.
 But how many shaky deals are cut with a love of gold in mind rather than a love of God's judgments!
 Yet Psalm 37:30-31 and 34 show us that when the law of God is in our heart as the seat of our affections, "none of [our] steps shall slide."
 Psalm 40:8 and 11 show us again that delighting to do God's will is possible when His law is "within [our] heart."
 The theme of delight in God's law may seem odd in an age that has rejected not only God's law but even the supposedly superior laws of the land.
-But we might reiterate here that the laws of our land are presently being mocked because we officially rejected God's law long ago.
+But we might reiterate here that the laws of our nation are presently being mocked because we officially rejected God's law long ago.
 The crumbling has only been a matter of time, as has the inevitable anarchy that accompanies abandoning truth itself.

 Psalm 18:30 reiterates the purity of God's Word, saying, "As for God, his way is perfect: the word of the LORD is tried: he is a buckler to all those that trust in him."
 Psalm 19:7 likewise proclaims that the law of the Lord is perfect.
 Psalm 33:4 rules that the "word of the LORD is right; and all his works are done in truth."
 With good reason, then, does the Psalmist further declare, "Let all the earth fear the LORD: let all the inhabitants of the world stand in awe of him.
 For he spake, and it was done; he commanded, and it stood fast" (Psalm 33:8-9).
 The Lord not only needs no majority vote or future amendment, He overrules all dissent: "The LORD bringeth the counsel of the heathen to nought: he maketh the devices of the people of none effect.
 The counsel of the LORD standeth for ever, the thoughts of his heart to all generations" (Psalm 33:10-11).
 If the godly man of Psalm 1 is "blessed" by following the less traveled road which rejects the counsel of the ungodly, how much more "Blessed is the nation whose God is the LORD" (Psalm 33:12)?

 Because God's Word is true as our soul's delight, we can follow it along life's way.
 Many are the Scriptures which reference the Lord teaching us His way.
 Psalm 17:5; Psalm 18:21-22, 30; Psalm 25:4-5, 8-9, 12, 14; Psalm 26:1,3; Psalm 27:11; Psalm 32:8; Psalm 37:31--we could go on and on without time to record them all, but this is why we love the Psalms and turn to them again and again to remind ourselves of the Lord's guidance.
 When we follow Him, our steps will not slide.
 His Word is sure, and because the Lord Himself has promised to teach us, we may detect and reject those blind guides who would veer us off into the ditch by injecting their own opinions into God's Word.
 As made in our Lord's image and as remade in Christ's likeness, we know His Voice and we know when we hear Truth.
 Those Psalms that remind us that the Lord created the world by the breath of His mouth (Psalm 33:6-9) should remind us also that He made His world to function perfectly.
 Only when we reject His laws and taunt His ways as godless Goliath did do we stumble and fall.
-Let us be a David who picks up God's Word as our one true response to blasphemy and unbelief.
+Let us be a David who picks up God's Word as our one true stone to fell blasphemy and unbelief.

 May our humble prayer throughout this year--so tragically begun in world chaos and national conflict--be always that we will honor the Word of our God as our delight, our truth, and our way.

-2 Comments
+4 Comments

 Melanie